-Nigerian Dwarf Goats 101 is the first book in a series of six and it describes why the breed is so popular, what the basic requirements are for keeping Nigerian Dwarf goats, and the questions you should consider before owning them.
+Nigerian Dwarf Goats 101 is the first book in a series of four and it describes why the breed is so popular, what the basic requirements are for keeping Nigerian Dwarf goats, and the questions you should consider before owning them.

 Nigerian Dwarf goats are increasingly popular because they’re small, low maintenance, adorable, useful, and incredibly productive for their size.
 They don’t require pastures, are easily handled and housed, and can provide milk, meat, companionship, weed control, and fertilizer.